bull-market-lab/token-launchpad/README.md

 ## CW404

-A [ERC-404](https://github.com/Pandora-Labs-Org/erc404) implementation in CosmWasm.
+An [ERC-404](https://github.com/Pandora-Labs-Org/erc404) implementation in CosmWasm.
 Please see ERC-404 repo and [Pandora docs](https://pandoralabs.mintlify.app/introduction) for introduction to ERC-404.

 TLDR: CW404 is a new token standard for Cosmos chains.
 It enables native NFT fragmentation and it complies to Cosmos native token standard and CW721 NFT standard.